zxhry/zxhry/README.md

 > _"Even if you are a novice, keep moving forward."_

-For now, I’m focused on:
+For now, I’m focused on: exploring CTF challenges
-- Exploring CTF challenges

 <!---